FISCAL Technologies Limited – Master Terms and Conditions

 9. DATA PROTECTION

 9.1 Both parties shall, at all times, comply with all applicable requirements of the Data Protection Laws.
 This Clause is in addition to, and does not relieve, remove or replace, a party’s obligations under the Data Protection Laws.
-A breach of these provisions will be considered a material breach under the SaaS Agreement.
+A breach of these provisions will be considered a material breach under the Master Agreement.

 9.2 Each Party shall bear its own costs in relation to compliance with Data Protection Laws (with the exception that FISCAL reserves the right to charge the Customer for reasonably and properly incurred costs (such costs to be agreed by FISCAL and the Customer in writing in advance, both parties acting reasonably) incurred by FISCAL in relation to any audits required by the Customer in accordance with Clause 9.15.